-In the context of walking, we may indeed have a strong desire to go somewhere, but the egocentrically formulated goal solely pertains to move the body from position A to position B. Only that aspect determines the essence of the task assignment, and therefore, only that aspect should be considered as the external (primary) focus.
+In the context of rowing, we may indeed have a desire to win an Olympic medal, but the egocentrically formulated goal pertains solely to moving the boat along an action trajectory shape.
+Only that aspect determines the essence of the task assignment, and therefore, only that aspect should be considered as the external (primary) focus.

-The tactical movement action (TMA) within walking
+The tactical movement action (TMA) within rowing

-Images: Firstly, an egocentric intention must be formulated, indicating that we want to move our body from position A to position B. Then, starting from our current position, we first establish a perceptual image of a latent action trajectory shape between position A and position B. This occurs as part of a tactical action where two important goals are considered.
+Images: Firstly, an egocentric intention must be formulated, indicating that we want to move our boat from position A to position B. Then, starting from the current position of the boat, we first establish a perceptual image of a latent action trajectory shape between position A and position B (left).
+This occurs as part of a tactical action where two important goals are considered.
 Firstly, it should lead to a successful action, and secondly, ecologically evolved organisms aim to execute actions as parsimonious as possible.
-Although it might seem, from the perspective of other individuals, that we wouldn't create a perceptual image of a latent action trajectory shape without them, as then there would appear no obvious obstacles, this is entirely incorrect.
-The tactical consideration in essence does not focus on the presence of other human beings but mainly on the "empty" positions P where our body is capable to proceed undisturbed.
-Our visual perception focuses on all those interconnected positions P where there is nothing present c.q. where is nothing to see, as all such positions can guarantee an unobstructed passage for our body.
+The race situation (right) further underscores this tactical consideration.
+Although it might appear, due to the mere presence of other competitors, that we wouldn't create a perceptual image of a latent action trajectory shape without them because then there are seemingly no obstacles present, this is categorically incorrect.
+The tactical consideration is not focused on the presence of boats of other competitors but solely on the "empty" positions P within the race situation where the boat can move without obstruction.
+Therefore, our visual perception always focuses on positions P where there is nothing to see, as all such positions can guarantee unobstructed passage for the boat.

-The explanatory model of the motoric movement action demonstrates that after formulating an egocentric goal, we always engage in a tactical consideration11, prior to any execution, to determine how we can bring the action object to the goal location within successive positions P. Within the current action, we always first create a perceptual image of a latent action trajectory shape over which our body can be successfully moved from position A to position B.
+The explanatory model of the motoric movement action demonstrates that after formulating an egocentric goal, we always engage in a tactical consideration, prior to any execution, to determine how we can bring the action object to the goal location within successive positions P. Within the current action, we always first create a perceptual image of a latent action trajectory shape over which the boat can be successfully moved from position A to position B.